planetarium/snack.planetarium.dev/content/posts/2019/05/first-contribution.eng.md

 C# Development Environment
 ------------

 As mentioned earlier, I used to mainly develop in Python on Mac.
 I often contributed to Python open source projects that interested me and this was easy because most Python developers also developed on Mac and were familiar with the open source environment.
 But as I was about to build a C# development environment on Mac, I found myself stuck from the very first step, unsure about what to install.
 Fortunately, there were projects like [Mono][] and [.NET Core][2] that enabled .NET development on Mac, and editors such as [VS Code][] that also supported plug-ins for C# development.
 So I was able to set up an environment without much difficulty.
-Now that Libplanet also provides a [developer guide][3] and a [environment setup guide][4], I think it will be much easier for developers who want to contribute to the project.
+Now that Libplanet also provides a [developer guide][3] and an [environment setup guide][4], I think it will be much easier for developers who want to contribute to the project.

 [Mono]: https://www.mono-project.com/
 [2]: https://en.wikipedia.org/wiki/.NET_Core